mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 19 June 2025
+## On Friday, 20 June 2025

-- The average temperature today is 19.18˚C,
+- The average temperature today is 19.31˚C,
-- With highs of 19.18˚C and lows of 18.25˚C,
+- With highs of 20.55˚C and lows of 18.62˚C,
-- It may feel like 19.09˚C with overcast clouds
+- It may feel like 19.07˚C with overcast clouds
-- The wind speed is 1.84m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 74%
+- The pressure is 1023hPa and humidity is 68%
 - The sun will rise at 03:48 and set at 20:31

 <!-- weather_marker ends -->